xzj66778899/Mates_API/README.md

 __Model gender__: <br>
 This model represents table 'genders' in the database that has a primary key 'id' and column 'name'.
 It has been set relationship to 'users' model.

-The 'name' column must be unique to prevent duplicated columns.
+The 'name' column must be unique to prevent duplicated rows.

 ```PYTHON
 class Gender(db.Model):